Evil3D/FFlags/README.md

-## This is a repo with *most* pekora FFlags from different versions.
+### This is a repo with *most* pekora FFlags from different versions.
 ### ALSO there are files aswell, they're labeled as such: FFlags_<first 5 characters of the version>_<version, so like 2020L>

-## version-7e043f9d229d4b9a/2020L (first since this is the only ver which actually works for me) (Question: what's the L for?)
+## version-7e043f9d229d4b9a/2020L (first since this is the only ver which actually works for me) (Question: what's the L for?
+Answer: Large)
 ```json
 {
   "AppBridgeStartupController": "False",